- How is Iowa handling Medicaid renewals after the pandemic?

 But UnitedHealthcare exited the program in mid-2019 and was replaced by Iowa Total Care.
-As of 2020, Iowa Medicaid enrollees can choose a plan from Amerigroup Iowa or Iowa Total Care, although the state withheld funding from Iowa Total Care in early 2020 due to incorrect payments and faulty record-keeping.
+As of 2020, Iowa Medicaid enrollees could choose a plan from Amerigroup Iowa or Iowa Total Care, although the state withheld funding from Iowa Total Care in early 2020 due to incorrect payments and faulty record-keeping.

 More information about the Iowa Medicaid program

 Iowa implemented its Medicaid program in July 1967.
 Iowa Medicaid Enterprise (IME), a division of the Iowa Department of Human Services (DHS), is the name of the entity that administers the state’s Medicaid program.

 Total enrollment in Iowa’s Medicaid program was 874,481 as of December 2022.
 Enrollment has increased by about 77% since the first ACA open enrollment period began in the fall of 2013.
 Iowa Medicaid has served as a safety net during the Covid-19 months, with enrollment increasing significantly since early 2020 (as has been the case nationwide).